isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

             }
         ]

-With this approach administrator can put configurations of all already existing commands inside Control-agent configuration file.
+With this approach an administrator can put configurations of all existing commands inside the Control Agent's configuration file.

 Extensive Example
 ~~~~~~~~~~~~~~~~~